 I find all of it fascinating and fun, but I think my favorite part is the early 1960s.
 Fashion in the early 1960s clearly marked a transitional period.
 In that period, style--like music--retained some classic or traditional influences while hinting at the revolutionary changes to come.

 Here, some key elements of early 1960s fashion, modeled by the era's coolest fashion icons.

 [image: Jean-Luc Godard from A bout de souffle (Breathless), 1960]

-Jean Seberg (at top) rocked this close-cropped cut in Jean-Luc Godard's famous 1960 film A Bout de Souffle (Breathless).
+Jean Seberg (at top) rocked this close-cropped hairstyle in Jean-Luc Godard's famous 1960 film A Bout de Souffle (Breathless).
 Audrey Hepburn was arguably the most famous pixie pusher.
 Icons like Twiggy and Mia Farrow took the cut into the later '60s, proving this look had legs.
 It's not for everyone (I could never wear it as an adult, although I had this cut for about 15 minutes back in 1969, at age 3!).
 But when it works, it works.
+The fact that pixie cut Emma Watson is, even now, a stone-cold hair icon is testament to the staying power of this style.
 Bonus: Keep up with the frequent trims needed and there should be very little other maintenance to worry about.
 It's a giant among sixties hairstyles.

 2. The Tailored Suit